 I got my first poem published in an anthology.
 To say that I was over the moon was an understatement.
 The best part was, I was seeing my name and work in print in a physical form and not just on the screen of my PC.
 There was no better feeling, well to me there wasn’t.

-16 years on, I have had 16+ poems published in several anthologies, but I also have two collections of my poems, which I self published, a collaboration with fellow author Chris Brown and a short story.
+16 years on, I have had 16+ poems published in several anthologies, but I also have two collections of my poems, which I have self-published, a collaboration with fellow author Chris Brown and a short story.
 Not to mention two charitable anthologies of short stories and poems.
 I started up my own writing group for fellow writers with a passion for the written word.
-I have both physical and virtual members (for those who live to far to attend any of the meetings).
+I have both physical and virtual members (for those who live too far to attend any of the meetings).
 We have a great time and the inspiration bounces from one person to the other.

 Has my passion gone or is it stronger than ever?

-With the amount of notebooks I have floating around the home, I can honestly say the passion is even more stronger now than it has ever been.
+With the number of notebooks I have floating around the home, I can honestly say the passion is, even more, stronger now than it has ever been.
 I have my first novel completed and several more started.
-Lets say that my ideas book, is filling up nicely.
+Let’s say that my ideas book, is filling up nicely.
 I have approached publishers.

 One last thing.
 Are you passionate about something, like I am about writing?
 Do you have a dream?

 If you answered YES to the last two questions, then believe in yourself and never give up on your dreams.
 If you fall at the first hurdle, get up, brush yourself down and keep going.